weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 <GCPTokenExpiryNotes/>

-### Google Google AI Studio
+### AI Studio

-At the time of writing (November 2023), Google AI Studio is not available in all regions.
+At the time of writing (November 2023), AI Studio is not available in all regions.
 See [this page](https://ai.google.dev/available_regions) for the latest information.

-#### API key for Google AI Studio users
+#### API key for AI Studio users

-You can obtain an API key by logging in to your Google AI Studio account and creating an API key.
+You can obtain an API key by logging in to your AI Studio account and creating an API key.
 This is the key to pass on to Weaviate.
 This key does not have an expiry date.

-#### `apiEndpoint` for Google AI Studio users
+#### `apiEndpoint` for AI Studio users

 In the Weaviate [class configuration](#class-configuration), set the `apiEndpoint` to `generativelanguage.googleapis.com`.